EwoutBergsma/PYNQ-Z2/adder/README.md

 ```
 7. What's the output?
 Note that this is can be more convenient, as one does not need to know/remember the addresses!

 This above way of interacting with the FPGA is a typical one.
 It is called a Memory Mapped Input Output (MMIO), as it literally writes and reads (read: inputs and outputs) to those specific memory addresses.
-One could [write a Python driver](https://pynq.readthedocs.io/en/latest/overlay_design_methodology/overlay_tutorial.html#Creating-a-Driver) to make it more user friendly.
+One could also opt to [write a Python driver](https://pynq.readthedocs.io/en/latest/overlay_design_methodology/overlay_tutorial.html#Creating-a-Driver) to make it more user friendly.

 # There is more